aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - B
      - The depth-of-field correction coefficient b (see :ref:`calibration_plugins:Diffusion Depth of Field` plugin).

+   * - Optimiser mode
+     - The optimiser to use for fitting.

    * - Repeats
      - The number of repeats for fitting.
 Each repeat uses a random initialisation for the parameters; multiple repeats can avoid choosing a local minima for the final result.